-The National Committee for Integrity and Transparency was established by Sovereign Decree No. 84 of 2007, following the State's ratification of the United Nations Convention against Corruption in 2007, and reports directly to His Highness the Crown Prince.
-The Committee is chaired by a member of the State Audit Bureau and the members come from the Ministry of Foreign Affairs, the Ministry of the Interior, the Ministry of Economy and Commerce, Qatar Central Bank, the Office of the Attorney General and Qatar Petroleum.
+- 28. The National Committee for Integrity and Transparency was established by Sovereign Decree No. 84 of 2007, following Qatar's ratification of the United Nations Convention against Corruption in 2007, and reports directly to His Highness the Crown Prince.
+The Committee is chaired by a member of the State Audit Bureau and the members come from the Ministry of Foreign Affairs, the Ministry of the Interior, the Ministry of Economy and Commerce, Qatar Central Bank, the Office of the Attorney General and Qatar Petroleum. - 29.
 The Committee's mandate is to endeavour to promote compliance with the State's obligations under the United Nations Convention against Corruption, to develop a national strategy to promote integrity and transparency and to propose legislation to prevent and combat corruption, in accordance with the standards and requirements set out in the Convention.
 Its mandate also includes the development of education and training programmes to raise awareness among civil servants, particularly to train those working in financial institutions on the use of sophisticated techniques for uncovering cases of corruption.
 The Committee submits an annual report to His Highness the Crown Prince on its activities and achievements and makes recommendations on how it can achieve its objectives.
-It should be mentioned that Qatar hosted the third session of the Conference of the States Parties to the United Nations Convention against Corruption, as well as the Global Forum VI on Fighting Corruption and Safeguarding Integrity, which was held from 7 to 8 November 2009 and had as its theme "Strength in unity: working together against corruption".
+It should be mentioned that Qatar hosted the third session of the Conference of the States Parties to the United Nations Convention against Corruption, which was held from 9 to 12 November 2009 to review progress in the fight against corruption, as well as the Global Forum VI on Fighting Corruption and Safeguarding Integrity, which was held from 7 to 8 November 2009 and had as its theme "Strength in unity: working together against corruption".

-5.1.5 National Human Rights Committee
+National Human Rights Committee

-The National Human Rights Committee was established by Decree-Law No. 38 of 2002 as an independent national body for the promotion and protection of human rights.
-The objectives of the Committee are to:

-- · Promote and protect human rights and fundamental freedoms - Enrich and spread a culture of human rights inspired by the Islamic sharia and all international human rights treaties - Ensure that all the rights and freedoms set forth in the Permanent Constitution of Qatar are realized and promoted - Prevent persons under the jurisdiction of Qatar from being subjected to violations of any kind - Develop relations and cooperation between the Committee and all international, regional and local organizations, whether governmental or non-governmental
+- 30. The National Human Rights Committee was established by Decree-Law No. 38 of 2002 as an independent national body for the promotion and protection of human rights.
+The objectives of the Committee are to: - · Promote and protect human rights and fundamental freedoms - Enrich and spread a culture of human rights inspired by Islamic law and all international human rights treaties - Ensure that all the rights and freedoms set forth in the Permanent Constitution of Qatar are realized and promoted - Prevent persons under the jurisdiction of Qatar from being subjected to violations of any kind - Develop relations and cooperation between the Committee and all international, regional and local organizations, whether governmental or non-governmental - 31.
 Act No. 38 of 2002 granted the Committee many of the powers referred to in the Paris Principles.
 Since the human rights infrastructure and civil society in Qatar were new at that time, the Committee was established in accordance with article 3 of the Act with seven members from governmental bodies and five from civil society.
-In should be noted here that Act No. 38 of 2002 was amended by Decree-Law No. 25 of 2006 to ensure consistency with the Paris Principles; the Committee now includes no less than seven members of civil society and five from governmental bodies - the latter do not have voting rights.
+It should be noted at this juncture that Act No. 38 of 2002 was amended by Decree-Law No. 25 of 2006 to ensure consistency with the Paris Principles; the Committee now includes no less than seven members of civil society and five from governmental bodies, who do not have voting rights.
 In the interests of transparency and in order to raise awareness of human rights, the National Committee publishes its annual reports on its website (www.nhrc-qa.org).
 The Government takes account of the recommendations of the Committee and takes steps to implement them.